cdornan/fmt/README.md

   * `String` is kinda slow
   * there are few “built-in” formatters, and existing ones (`showFFloat`, etc) are cumbersome to use

-`printf` is actually pretty good and concise, but it's not typesafe and doesn't produce `Text`, so in many cases using it is either annoying or forbidden. ~Which is a pity because I love `printf`.~
+`printf` is actually pretty good and concise, but it's not typesafe and doesn't produce `Text`, so in many cases using it is either annoying or forbidden.

 Next come [text-format][] and [formatting][], one from Bryan O'Sullivan, another from Chris Done.
 Based on a very representative survey (sample size = 2) I conducted among industry professionals (i.e. my friends), [formatting][] is the most popular formatting library used in Production™, so let's start with it.